rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution.md

 George Symons died in March 1900, with H[erbert] Sowerby Wallis and Hugh Robert Mill then taking over the running of British Rainfall Organization.

-The K/4,000/1/99 version of the rainfall sheet is the last to refer to Symons:
+The K/4,000/1/99 version of the rainfall form is the last to refer to Symons:

 <a href="page_images/K_4000_1_99.Symons.jpg">
 	<img src="page_images/K_4000_1_99.Symons.jpg" style="width:800px">